Social Skills Activities For Elementary Students

 Social Skills Training for Specific Populations

-There is a growing recognition of the need for social skills training tailored to the specific needs of different populations.
-For example, children with autism spectrum disorder (ASD) may benefit from specialized social skills interventions that address their unique challenges in social communication and interaction.
+There is a growing recognition of the need for social skills training designed for the specific needs of different populations.
+That said, for example, children with autism spectrum disorder (ASD) may benefit from specialized social skills interventions that address their unique challenges in social communication and interaction.
 Similarly, children who have experienced trauma may require trauma-informed social skills training that focuses on building trust, safety, and emotional regulation.

 Data-Driven Approaches